Skip to main content

 A Hiking Paradise

 Þórsmörk ranks as one of Iceland's most popular hiking destinations, serving as both a destination in itself and a crucial junction for the country's most famous long-distance trails.
 The valley marks the southern endpoint of the legendary 55-kilometer Laugavegur Trail from Landmannalaugar and the northern terminus of the 25-kilometer Fimmvörðuháls Trail from Skógar.
-Many ambitious hikers combine these routes, creating an epic multi-day journey through Iceland's most spectacular highland scenery.
+Many hikers combine these routes into a multi-day traverse of the southern highlands.

 Beyond these famous long-distance routes, Þórsmörk offers countless shorter hiking options suitable for day visitors or those spending just a night or two in the valley.
 The Valahnúkur hike provides one of the area's most accessible yet rewarding experiences, with a relatively easy 220-meter ascent taking about 90 minutes to reach a summit viewpoint at approximately 1,000 meters elevation.
 From the top, hikers enjoy 360-degree panoramas encompassing the valleys, glaciers, rivers, and surrounding mountains.